aimeos/aimeos-docs/src/manual/service-decorators.md

 Checks if all products are downloads to enable or disable service options.
 This decorator is available since 2015.10.

 download.all (optional)
 : If set to "1", the delivery or payment service option in the checkout process is only available when all products in the basket contain a download attribute (i.e. are download products).
 Otherwise, the service option is disabled.
-A value of "0" enables the service option if at least one of the products in the basket isn't a download product resp. disables the option if all products are downloads.
+A value of "0" enables the service option if at least one of the products in the basket is *not* a download product resp. disables the option if all products are downloads.

 Wrap the decorator around a shipping option that should only be available if no physical package must be sent:

 ```
 download.all : 1
 ```

 Use this for shipping options that should be visible if there's a physical product that must be shipped:

 ```
 download.all : 0
 ```